- About Us

-Pete and Lorine, who live in New Salisbury, have been lifelong residents of Harrison County.
-They married on Jan.
+Pete and Lorine, lifelong residents of Harrison County, married on Jan.
 24, 1951.
 They made their home in New Salisbury.

-Pete, who passed away in February 2020, was active in the county throughout his life, serving on the Ramsey Volunteer Fire Department, Harrison County EMS and the Harrison County Hospital Board of Directors.
-He also worked for Martin’s Body Shop in New Salisbury and Uhl Truck Sales in Palmyra.
-Meanwhile, Lorine has helped keep the household running, and she is an active gardener.
+Pete, who passed away in February 2020, was active in the county throughout his life.
+He served on the Ramsey Volunteer Fire Department, Harrison County EMS and the Harrison County Hospital Board of Directors, and he worked for Martin’s Body Shop in New Salisbury and Uhl Truck Sales in Palmyra.
+Lorine has kept the household running throughout her life, and she is an active gardener.

-Susan said her parents have always been supportive of her and her siblings, David Martin and Cheryl Davidson, and they taught them that if there was something they wanted to do, they could put their minds to it and do it.
+Susan said her parents were always supportive of her and her siblings, David Martin and Cheryl Davidson, teaching them that if there was something they wanted to do, they could put their minds to it and do it.

-Susan and her siblings, as well as their children and grandchildren live locally and enjoy spending time with Pete and Lorine.
+Susan and her siblings, as well as their children and grandchildren, live locally and enjoy spending family time with Lorine.
 They attend the same church – St. Michael’s Catholic Church in Bradford – and they have many family gatherings each year.